savokiss/vuepress-plugin-mermaidjs/README.md

 # VuePress Plugin for mermaid.js

-> Use mermaid.js Diagrams in VuePress
+> Use mermaid.js Diagrams in VuePress Next

-This [VuePress][1] plugin provides a global component wrapping [mermaid.js][2].
-The plugin is designed to work with VuePress v1.x.

-Main documentation site is at [vuepress-plugin-mermaidjs.efrane.com][3].

 ## Installation